dtcenter/METplus/docs/Users_Guide/overview.rst

 a group of wrappers that represent a sequence of MET processes.
 New wrappers can readily be added to the METplus Wrappers package due to this modular design.
 Currently, METplus Wrappers can easily be applied by any user on their own computer platform that supports Python 3.6.
-We have depricated support to Python 2.7.
+We have deprecated support to Python 2.7.

 The METplus Wrappers code and documentation is maintained by the DTC in Boulder, Colorado.
 METplus Wrappers is freely available to the modeling,